rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-The Apollo Client's cache, that you have set up before to initialize the Apollo Client in the first place, normalizes and stores your queried data.
-Otherwise the repository would be a deeply nested entity in a list of repositories when considering the query structure that you have used in the Profile component.
-The normalization of the data structure makes it possible to retrieve entities by their identifier and their GraphQL `__typename` meta field.
+The Apollo Client's cache that youset up to initialize the Apollo Client normalizes and stores queried data.
+Otherwise, the repository would be a deeply nested entity in a list of repositories for the query structure used in the Profile component.
+Normalization of a data structure makes it possible to retrieve entities by their identifier and their GraphQL `__typename` meta field.
 The combination of both is the default key, which is called a {{% a_blank "composite key" "https://en.wikipedia.org/wiki/Compound_key" %}}, to read or write an entity from or to the cache.
 You may find out more about changing this default composite key in the exercises of this section.

-Furthermore, the resulting entity has all properties that you have specified in the fragment.
-If there is a field in the fragment which cannot be found on the entity in the cache, you may see something like the following error message: *Can't find field __typename on object ...*.
-That's why it is a best practice to use the identical fragment to read from the local cache which is used to query the GraphQL API in the first place.
+Furthermore, the resulting entity has all properties specified in the fragment.
+If there is a field in the fragment not found on the entity in the cache, you may see the following error message: *Can't find field __typename on object ...*.
+That's why we use the identical fragment to read from the local cache to query the GraphQL API.

 After you have retrieved the repository entity with a fragment and its composite key, you can update the count of stargazers and write back the data to your cache.
-In this case, you would have to increment the number of stargazers.
+In this case, increment the number of stargazers.

 {{< highlight javascript "hl_lines=10 12 13 14 15 16 17 18 19 20 21 22" >}}
 const updateAddStar = (